Permanent Change of Station (PCS) CONUS

 After delivery- Using the Defense Personal Property System (DPS) submit the Notification of Loss and Damage After Delivery.
 The form can be found under “Start My Loss & Damage Report”.

-Next, within 9 months from the delivery date you must file a claim with DPS.
+Next, within nine months from the delivery date you must file a claim with DPS.
 Log on to DPS and click on “Start my Loss and Damage Report”.
 Have as much information as possible regarding each item listed in your claim to include: manufacturer, inventory item number, cost at purchase and year of purchase.
 Also include a description of the damage and repair or replacement estimate.

 Once your claim is submitted the TSP must confirm receipt of your claim within 15 calendar days.
 The TSP is responsible for assessing the value of your property and may inspect the damaged property, repair items, or pick up any items damaged beyond repair.